 In the past five years, the Shire has completed different tasks in order to keep the town maintained and disability friendly.
+The Shire has worked towards improving its services and facilities for people with disability.
+Examples of these improvement include, upgrading its website in June 2022 to adhere with the Web Contenet Accessibility Gudelines, ensured events were inclusive and accessible for people with disability.
+Upgragrades to public buildings to include ramps and disability signages at the Shire Administration Office.

-Not only facilitated the Council a Wheelchair Basketball evening, upgraded curbing and footpaths in town, but also ensured, events were inclusive and accessible.
-Public Buildings got ramps and automatically opening doors or sliding doors as well as sufficient training and inductions for staff.
-The implementation of the DAIP 2013-2017 has helped the Managers and Officers in the organisation to keep on track with the enhancement of the town, the awareness of staff and the improvement of events.
+The implementation of the DAIP 2017-2022 has helped the Managers and Officers in the organisation to keep on track with the enhancement of the town, the awareness of staff and the improvement of events.
 Any projects that got actioned, Council staff was implementing disability friendly strategies.